patters-match/z88/oz/readme.txt

 ---------------------------------------------------------------------------------------------------
-Compiling the Z88 ROM from the SVN repository
+Compiling the Z88 ROM from the Git repository
 ---------------------------------------------------------------------------------------------------

-Since you're reading this, it means that you successfully checked out a fresh copy of the SVN repository.
+Since you're reading this, it means that you successfully checked out a fresh copy of the Git repository.

 To compile the Z88 ROM, you need two utilities - Mpm (assembler) and MakeApp (binary file loader) - that are necessary to compile the ROM sources into a complete 128K binary.
-Further, two complete directories must have been checked out from SVN:
+Further, two complete directories must have been checked out from Git:
         /oz
         /tools